daifengwanglab/NeuroTD/README.md

 import numpy as np
 from simulation import Simulation

-# Define the shifts for the simulation in milliseconds
+# Define the time-varying, shifts for the simulation in seconds
 shifts = np.linspace(1.56e-3, 3.32e-3, 10)

-# Initialize the Simulation instance with desired parameters
+# Initialize the Simulation instance with desired parameters: total 1s, 5120 Hz, 10 shifts
 delay_simulation = Simulation(time=1, sampling_rate=5120, shifts=shifts, noise_std=0.20, shape='default')

 # Add methods for comparison, such as 'dtw' and 'ctw'